-Facebook, Twitter, LinkedIn, Snapchat, Instagram and on and on.
-Social media – so many channels so little time.
-And it keeps changing.
-If you are like a lot of marketers and business owners, you know that you need to have a presence on social media.
+Want to launch a social media campaign for your business?
+With Facebook, Twitter, Linkedin, Snapchat, Instagram, TikTok…and on and on…there are so many social media channels, and so little time.
+And to add to that, it all just keeps changing.
+If you’re like a lot of marketers and business owners, you know that you need to have a presence on social media.
 Right?

-The answer is yes.
+The answer is yes – especially if you’re in a B2C industry.
 Here are a few statistics about the adoption of social media.
-(Social Media Today)
+(Influencer Marketing Hub)

-Social media is a great avenue for expanding the reach of your company and it is one of the best ways to deliver a message to a highly targeted audience.
-However, it is not without mysteries.
-Choosing the right channels is a key to your success, so it is important to research your audience and competition to make sure you are setting the right course.
+Social media campaigns are a great way of expanding your company’s reach, and they’re also one of the best ways to deliver a message to a highly targeted audience.
+However, social media is not without its mysteries and nuances.
+Choosing the right channels is key to your success, so it’s important to research your audience and competition to make sure you’re setting the right course.

-Read on for some tips on running a winning social media strategy.
+Read on for some tips on how to create and implement a successful social media campaign within your marketing strategy.

 One of the best things about social media is that each channel gathers specific data from people when they sign up.
 The benefit to businesses is that it’s possible to have highly targeted ads that reach a very specific audience.
-It’s good for the individual, because they receive content marketing that is relevant to their profile and they can opt out of content they don’t want to receive.
-Observe it for yourself.
-The next time you are on your own personal social channel, notice the sponsored content and the advertisement that shows up on your pages.
+It’s good for the individual because they receive content marketing that is relevant to their profile and they can opt-out of content they don’t want to receive.
+Look at it from your own perspective.
+The next time you’re on your social platform of choice, notice the sponsored content and the advertisement that shows up on your pages.

-By identifying your personas and knowing what social media channels they are likely to use, this will go even further in helping you developing a successful strategy.
+By identifying your personas and knowing what social media channels they are likely to use will help you develop a successful social media marketing strategy.